-Designed specifically for complex biological molecules, EasyHybrid offers a variety of tools to visualize these intricate structures.
+Designed specifically for complex biological molecules, EasyHybrid provides a wide range of tools to visualize these intricate structures.

-To change the type of representation, simply select the desired group of atoms and access the "show" option in the GLarea selection menu (just click button 2 when a selection is active - see interface overview)
+To change the type of representation, simply select the desired group of atoms and access the "Show" option in the GL area selection menu (just click Mouse Button 2 when a selection is active — see interface overview).

-Let's explore the different ways EasyHybrid can represent atoms:
+Let’s explore the various ways EasyHybrid can represent atoms:

-Wireframe Models: This basic representation displays atoms as simple lines connecting them, providing a skeletal framework of the molecule (default representation).
+Wireframe Models: This basic representation displays atoms as simple lines connecting them, providing a skeletal framework of the molecule.
+It is the default representation.

 Atomic Spheres: This representation depicts atoms as spheres centered at their atomic positions.
-The size is a fractional value of the van der Waals radius.
+The size of each sphere corresponds to a fraction of the atom’s van der Waals radius.

 Ribbons or Cα Trace: This representation is particularly useful for visualizing protein structures.
 It displays the protein backbone as a continuous ribbon or trace.